dhis2/training-docs/content/android/lg_vizconfig.md

 If you check the Local ID TEA value type it will be set to text.

-Next, we have to navigate to our tracker program in maintenance.
-The example we are using is a TEA, so select the Immunization program and navigate to the "Attributes" section of the program.
+Next, we have to navigate to ***your tracker program*** in maintenance.
+The example we are using is a TEA, so select the Immunization program assigned to you and navigate to the "Attributes" section of the program.
 Here we can see the list of attributes assigned to the along with the render type for both mobile and desktop.

 ![mobile_rendering](images/vizconfig/mobile_rendering.png)